cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/environment-variables.md

 Order: 10
 ---

+# Using Environment Variables in Cake.Recipe

 The various tasks within Cake.Recipe are driven, in part, by whether the correct environment variables exist on the system where the build is executing.
+If they don't exist, it may mean that certain tasks are skipped, or portions of some tasks are skipped.
+This will be communicated either through marking a task as skipped, or providing a warning during a task execution.

 The following are a list of the default environment variable names that are looked for during the build.